Gift Giving for People with Cancer

-- Chia's Silver Lining offers a variety of themed Cancer Care Packages for men and women like Aromatherapy, Wellness, Comfort, Inspiration and care packages for your caregiver.
+- Chia's Silver Lining offers a variety of themed Cancer Care Packages and care packages for your caregiver.

 - While it might take a little more effort, putting together a do-it-yourself gift shows your friend that you took the time to think of them in a way a quick gift doesn't.